airpair/unit-testing-angularjs-applications/post.md

 }));
 ```

-### Creating a provider mock
+### Creating a reusable service provider mock

-Or we can reuse it creating the implementation in a separate `my-service.mock.js` file.
+Or we can reuse it creating the implementation in a separate `my-service.mock.js` file using the provider syntax.

 ```javascript
 angular.module('myServiceMock', [])